pierrediedhiou/cybersecurity-journey/glossary.md

 - **Detection (Social Engineering)** — The process of identifying that a social engineering attack is occurring or has occurred, through technical controls, user reporting and monitoring
+- **Data Exfiltration** — The unauthorized transfer of sensitive data from a computer or network to an external destination controlled by an attacker
+- **DNS Exfiltration** — A data exfiltration technique that abuses the Domain Name System by encoding stolen data inside DNS queries and responses, bypassing firewalls and web proxies that typically allow DNS traffic
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system